Eryhnar/FSD-restaurant-menu/README.md

 - **Auto-adjusting Images:** The pictures on the website adjust size to their containers automatically, making them responsive as well.
 - **Google Maps Widget:** The website has an interactible map showing the restaurant's address.
 - **Hover Funtionality:** Buttons and food cards have hover functionality.
+- **Collapsable Navbar** The navigation bar collapses into a button that opens in an offcanvas given a small enough screen size.

 ## Live Deployment